 Assuming a potential for short term interruptions of 5 Wh per household in Europe, an energy shifting potential of 1.56 GWh for refrigerators and freezers in 2025 was calculated.

-ightarrow Behavioral household appliances: Electrical hobs, ovens, hoods and vacuum cleaners
+→ Behavioural household appliances: Electrical hobs, ovens, hoods vacuum cleaners and instantaneous water heaters

-Behavioural appliances are appliances where the operation is linked to its functionality and whose operation require the active involvement of consumers5.
+Behavioural appliances are appliances where the operation is linked to its functionality and whose operation require the active involvement of consumers27.